3. Tools

 This model is applicable to anywhere on the Earth.
 Heath et al. (2020) developed a hybrid global Vs30 map database that defaults to the global slope-based Vs30 map, but smoothly insets the more accurate regional Vs30 maps where available.
 The raw data can be obtained from the USGS website.

-This method allows user to input user-specified Vs30 values.
+This method allows the user to input user-specified Vs30 values.
 This option is only available if Scattering Locations is used to define site locations.
-The user-specified values should be included in the user provided .csv file with a column named (“vs30”).
+The user-specified values should be included in the user-provided .csv file with a column named (“vs30”).
 If the user-specified option is selected, users need also specify if the provided “vs30” values are measured or inferred by providing a “vsInferred” column in the .csv file or checking/unchecking the “Specified Vs30 values are inferred” check box.

 2. Z1pt0 Model